How to Build a Command-Line Application with Typescript and AdonisJS Ace

 To learn more about @adonisjs/ace you can check the official documentation here.

 @adonisjs/ace also has the ability to work with the filesystem and the database.
-I hope this helps as a starting point in showing how to use the @adonisjs/ace
+I hope this helps as a starting point in showing how to use the @adonisjs/ace and also how to use it with typescript.

 If you have come this far thanks for reading.
 Kindly drop your comments in the comment section.